limsanky/dbim_clone/README.md

   <img src="assets/teaser.png" width="100%"/>
 </p>

-DBIM provides offers a suite of fast samplers tailored for [Denoising Diffusion Bridge Models (DDBMs)](https://arxiv.org/abs/2309.16948).
+DBIM offers a suite of fast samplers tailored for [Denoising Diffusion Bridge Models (DDBMs)](https://arxiv.org/abs/2309.16948).
 We clean the codebase to support a broad range of diffusion bridges, facilitating unified training and sampling workflows.
 We also streamline the deployment process by replacing the cumbersome MPI-based distributed launcher with the more efficient and engineer-friendly `torchrun`.

 # Dependencies